ipbc-dev/peertube-plugin-bittube-airtime-module/README.md

     5. Confirm the data by clicking on submenu button.

-    6. Reload the page to apply the changes.
+    6. Reload the page to see the changes.
 (Better with Ctrl + F5)

     7. Now, by hovering your Link Account button, it will show a message with you Link status. https://raw.githubusercontent.com/ipbc-dev/peertube-plugin-airtime-module/master/public/images/screenshot3.jpg